Ka'a'awa Valley

 Ka'a'awa Valley, Oahu

-Ka'a'awa Valley is one of the most beautiful locations on the island of Oahu.
+Ka'a'awa Valley is one of Oahu's most dramatic windward valleys.
 It is also a site that is mentioned in many ancient legends and a place where the nightmarchers are believed to roam on full moon nights.

 Located on Oahu's windward coast, Ka'a'awa Valley (also known as Kualoa Valley), was the residence of kings.
 In ancient Hawaii, newborns of the ali'i (Hawaiian chiefs) were brought here and trained in ancient traditions, history and the arts of war.
 As fishermen passed this valley, they had to lower their sails.
 If they broke this kapu (law), it meant death.

-The entire Kualoa are was considered very sacred and a place of refuge, a pu'uhonua, was located here as well.
+The entire Kualoa area was considered very sacred and a place of refuge, a pu'uhonua, was located here as well.
 If a commoner broke a kapu, it usually meant death.
 But if he made it to a pu'uhonua, kahunas (priests) would pray for him and he could be forgiven.
 A pu'uhonua was also a place to rest for defeated warriors.
-It was basically a safe haven.
+It was basically a place of safety.

 The island’s most famous burial cave for chiefs, Pohukaina, is located in the mountains above the valley.
 It is believed that ancient treasures have been stored deep in this cave in secret caverns.